 For the first 10 weeks or so of this semester there will be two parallel courses, one addressing the theoretical side of finite groups, the other dealing with computational group theory using the computer system GAP (computational methods being essential these days).
-The theoretical side will be taught on 2 days each week and on the third class day each week (still to be determined) we will meet in a computer lab.
-For this you will need an account on the Math Dept computers.
+The theoretical side will be taught on Wednesdays and Fridays each week, and on Mondays we will meet in Vincent 5.
+To use the computers you will need a math dept account.
 No prior programming experience is necessary.
 We will start by learning the basics of the language which GAP uses, and go on to learn how to do computations with groups given as permutation groups, by presentations, and as matrix groups.
 As part of this we will learn how the algorithms we use work, and thereby gain some insight into their limitations.
+GAP is also available in SAGE, but in order to use any except the most rudimentary commands you need to know what they are in GAP.

 On the theoretical side we will start with some basics of group theory: semidirect products, wreath products, Sylow subgroups of symmetric groups, actions on sets, semidihedral, dihedral and quaternion groups, groups of order the cube of a prime.
+We will then consider some more specialized things: stabilizer chain algorithms.; the Todd-Coxeter algorithm for coset enumeration, uses of Sylow's theorem beyond Math 8201, solvable and nilpotent groups.